tushar-jolly/UK-Bank-Dashboard/README.md

   Customer Demographics: Gain insights into the demographic distribution of bank customers, including age groups, genders, and geographic locations.
 Understand the bank's customer base to tailor products and       services effectively.

-  #Account Trends: Track account openings, closures, and types of accounts held by customers over time.
+  # Account Trends: Track account openings, closures, and types of accounts held by customers over time.
 Identify shifting preferences and behaviors to adapt strategies accordingly.

-  #Transaction Analysis: Analyze transaction volumes, types, and trends to understand customer behavior and preferences.
+  # Transaction Analysis: Analyze transaction volumes, types, and trends to understand customer behavior and preferences.
 Identify patterns for targeted marketing and product development initiatives.

-  #Revenue Analysis: Gain insights into revenue generated through various banking products and services.
+  # Revenue Analysis: Gain insights into revenue generated through various banking products and services.
 Identify high-value customers and opportunities for revenue growth through cross-selling and upselling.

-  #Performance Metrics: Monitor key performance indicators (KPIs) such as customer acquisition rate, retention rate, and average transaction value.
+  # Performance Metrics: Monitor key performance indicators (KPIs) such as customer acquisition rate, retention rate, and average transaction value.
 Track the bank's performance and identify areas for improvement.

+## Contributora
+ Tushar Jolly